WebGateConsultingAG/AzureTabelUtils/README.md

 Azure.Response result = await typedTableClient.InsertOrReplaceAsync("001", "SimplePoco", poco);
 ```

 Creates or replace a specific object into the table.
-The selection is done by id and partitionkey.
+The selection is done by id and partition key.

 ### DeleteEntryAsync(string id, string partition)